 In October 2008, our Board of Directors adopted the 2008 Share Incentive Plan, or the 2008 Plan, for issuance of options, RSUs and other forms of equity based awards to our and our subsidiaries' directors, officers, consultants and employees.
 Our Board of Directors also adopted a sub-plan to enable qualified optionees certain tax benefits under the Israeli Income Tax Ordinance.
 Following increases approved by our Board of Directors, the total number of ordinary shares reserved for issuance of options under the 2008 Plan is 4 million.
-As of December 31, 2012, we have granted options to purchase 2,059,998 ordinary shares under the 2008 Plan (excluding options that were granted and cancelled), pursuant to which 50,000 ordinary shares have been issued to date.
-The exercise prices for the outstanding options range from \$3.00 to \$5.31 and such options expire at various times from December 2014 to February 2019.
+As of December 31, 2013, we have granted options to purchase 2,024,498 ordinary shares under the 2008 Plan (excluding options that were granted and cancelled), pursuant to which 204,498 ordinary shares have been issued as of December 31, 2013.
+The exercise prices for the outstanding options range from \$3.00 to \$5.31 and such options expire at various times from December 2014 to May 2019.
+As of December 31, 2013, we have granted 1,499,937 RSUs under the 2008 Plan (excluding RSUs that were granted and canceled), pursuant to which, 556,311 ordinary shares have been issued as of December 31, 2013.